-The historic core of this village is based on a number of older properties along Hall Lane, including Manor Farm and the former Pear Tree Farm.
+23.13 The historic core of this village is based on a number of older properties along Hall Lane, including two farm complexes (Pear Tree and Manor Farms) Manor Farm and the former Pear Tree Farm.
 The rural appearance here contrasts with the newer residential development, which makes up the rest of the village to the north.